Aparna-devi-chinnu-R/Gilded_Rose_Java/README.md

     6.ISP - Should I use interface instead of class?
 When should I use interface amd whrn class?
     7.Open/Closed Principle -y
     8.Composition over inheritance - Not sure when to follow this

+Four Principles of Simple designs:

+    1.Runs all tests
+    2.Minimize duplication
+    3.Maximize clarity
+    4.Keep it simple